nodejs/node/CONTRIBUTING.md

 Make sure the linter is happy and that all tests pass.
 Please, do not submit patches that fail either check.

-You can check if the linter is happy by running:
+The linter will be run as part of `make test`, but you can test it directly by running:

 ```text
 $ make lint